sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker.md

 ```
 docker run
---publish 7080:7080 --publish 127.0.0.1:3370:3370 --platform linux/amd64 --rm --volume ~/.sourcegraph/config:/etc/sourcegraph --volume ~/.sourcegraph/data:/var/opt/sourcegraph sourcegraph/server:3.29.0
+--publish 7080:7080 --publish 127.0.0.1:3370:3370
+--platform linux/amd64
+--rm --volume ~/.sourcegraph/config:/etc/sourcegraph
+--volume ~/.sourcegraph/data:/var/opt/sourcegraph
+sourcegraph/server:3.29.0
 ```

 This command is telling your computer to install and run Sourcegraph in port 7080 of your localhost (127.0.0.1) and is calling up the relevant files from the Docker image of Sourcegraph.
 It is also setting up a store for your Sourcegraph data.

 Once you run the command, you’ll receive some output indicating that Sourcegraph is getting set up.
-Sourcegraph will be ready when you receive the output similar to the following:
+Sourcegraph will be ready when you receive output similar to the following:

 ```
 ✱ Sourcegraph is ready at: http://127.0.0.1:7080